 Late last October a spate of arts-news articles hit the media, with variants on this headline:

 That link will take you to a page of search results; read what you like.
 The upshot is that a large amount of sophisticated electronic data-crunching was done on my texts.
 Mathematicians were involved.
-A newly-published, updated edition of The (New) Oxford Shakespeare relies on this computational stylistic analysis.
+A newly-published, updated edition of The (New) Oxford Shakespeare relies on this computational stylometric analysis.
 The editors have used the results to assign collaborative credit, alongside Shakspere, to more portions of the corpus than has ever been done before.

 TL;DR: Willy had help.

 Christopher Marlowe in particular was identified by the algorithms, and he is now credited as having written parts of the three Henry VI plays.
 What matters most is that this was done with the blessings of the Church of Stratford, or at least a hefty chunk of it.
 Oxford University Press draws a lot of water in that town.
 Their Shakespearean catalog is both orthodox and extensive.

 Even so, there are recusants.